altayburakhan/MathGame/README.md

 Hypercasual Game

-They are used when adding the transactions from above to the inventory and clicking on them.
+Add transactions falling from above to inventory and use them to breaking the walls.

 ![](https://user-images.githubusercontent.com/54476824/136029507-ac68ffd4-c7f9-4ea5-8d83-d6af589ea321.png)
 ------------------------------------------------------